QLightman/mnist-classifiers/README.md

 ## Models
 Here, we also include some models of the TraditionalMethods, we don't put the models for DeeplearingMethods since it is too large.

+The twos models are the best results we get in handling traditional methods.
+The accuracy of [60000_hog_svm_9930.m](https://github.com/QLightman/mnist-classifiers/blob/master/model/60000_hog_svm_9930.m) is 99.3%, the arruracy of [120000_hog_svm_9933.m](https://github.com/QLightman/mnist-classifiers/blob/master/model/120000_hog_svm_9933.m) is 99.33%.

 ## Collaborators
 [LeoNardo10521](https://github.com/LeoNardo10521)